Textualize/textual/docs/guide/actions.md

     ```

     1. The `bindings=True` causes the footer to refresh when `page_no` changes.
-    2. Returning `None` disables they key in the footer rather than hides it.
+    2. Returning `None` disables the key in the footer rather than hides it
-    3. Returning `None` disables they key in the footer rather than hides it.
+    3. Returning `None` disables the key in the footer rather than hides it.

 === "actions06.tcss"